Free Barcode Lookup — Search Any EAN, GTIN, UPC, or ISBN

 Is there a bulk API?+

 Yes.
-The REST endpoint supports any GTIN length, all six languages, and throughputs of 50-100 lookups per second on the Advanced plan.
+The REST endpoint supports any GTIN length and throughputs of 50-100 lookups per second on the Advanced plan.
 Webhook callbacks are available for large async catalog syncs.
+Paid plans also unlock the EAN → Google Shopping SKU resolver and live merchant pricing for every barcode you submit.